MicrosoftDocs/azure-docs/articles/data-factory/how-to-change-data-capture-resource-with-schema-evolution.md

 ## Validate schema changes at the Delta sink

-Validate that change data with schema changes arrived at the target Delta sink.
-For this article, you can see that the new column **PersonalEmail** was added to the sink.
+Confirm that the new column **PersonalEmail** appears in the Delta sink.
+You now know that change data with schema changes arrived at the target.

 :::image type="content" source="media/adf-cdc/change-data-capture-resource-128.png" alt-text="Screenshot of a Delta file with a schema change." lightbox="media/adf-cdc/change-data-capture-resource-128.png":::